aridjayarecipes/cutesrecipes.web.app/content/post/2369-recipe-of-speedy-black-beans-puerto-rican-style.md

 1. Put Oil in pan to cover the bottom.
 1. Get those Onions in!
 Make sure they get brown!
 1. Cook the Olives for 1min
-1. Put the Sofrito in, & stir.
-Let the Onions, & Olives simmer for 30sec.
+1. Put the Sofrito in, &amp; stir.
+Let the Onions, &amp; Olives simmer for 30sec.
-1. Put the Black Beans in, & stir.
+1. Put the Black Beans in, &amp; stir.
 Let it simmer for 5min with the fire on Medium.